We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 What is the Disney Dining Plan?

 Put simply, the Disney Dining Plan is Disney’s option to prepay for all of your food for the duration of your trip.
-There are three different options for the dining plan with widely varying price points.
+There are two different options for the dining plan with widely varying price points.

 You pay for the whole dining package when you pay off your balance 30 days prior to your arrival at Disney World.
 At that point, you should only have to pay for tips out of pocket during the trip itself.